Theory of magnetic field-stabilized compact skyrmions in thin film ferromagnets

 \paragraph*{Micromagnetic simulations.} To confirm the existence of field-stabilized compact skyrmions in the positive field regime, we carried out micromagnetic simulations, using MuMax3 \cite{vansteenkiste14} (see \cite{suppl} for details on the procedure).
 The chosen dimensional parameters correspond to a ferrimagnetic materials with a low $ M_\mathrm{s}$ and $ K_\mathrm{u}$ (see Fig.~\ref{mumax} caption).
 In Fig.~\ref{mumax}, we present the skyrmion radius (a) and rotation angle (b) predicted by our model [see \eqref{rhoskyr} and \eqref{theta01}] for this set of parameters.
-The corresponding simulation results are presented, respectively, in Figs.~\ref{mumax}(c) and (d), where the dashed line is the line of zero bursting barrier defined in \eqref{eq:hc}.
-The simulations and the theory show a good agreement: they both predict, at fixed DMI, an increase of the skyrmion radius from around 20 nm up to bursting as the positive field increases [Figs.~\ref{mumax}(a) and (c)], and at fixed magnetic field, a reorientation of the skyrmion angle from around $50^\circ$ to $90^\circ$ as $\bar\kappa $ is decreased to zero [Figs.~\ref{mumax}(b) and (d)].
+The corresponding values of the skyrmion radius and angle from the simulations are presented, respectively, in Figs.~\ref{mumax}(c) and (d), where the dashed line is the line of zero bursting barrier defined in \eqref{eq:hc}.
+Figure~\ref{mumax}(c) also shows several points in the parameter space for which we present the numerical magnetization profiles in Fig.~\ref{BP}.
+These profiles agree very well with the suitably rotated and dilated Belavin-Polyakov profiles, consistently with our theoretical predictions.

+The simulations and the theory show a good agreement: they both predict, at fixed DMI, an increase of the skyrmion radius from around 20 nm up to bursting as the positive field increases [Figs.~\ref{mumax}(a) and (c)], and at fixed magnetic field, a reorientation of the skyrmion angle from around $60^\circ$ to $90^\circ$ as $\bar\kappa $ is decreased to zero [Figs.~\ref{mumax}(b) and (d)].
 This confirms the existence of skyrmions stabilized by a parallel field in the low $|\bar\kappa|$ regime.

 In the top right part of Figs.~\ref{mumax}(c) and (d) the white zone corresponds to a region where the skyrmion has bursted and the system is homogeneously magnetized in the direction of the positive applied field.
 The numerical solution persists beyond the dashed line representing the region of existence of our solution.
 This is expected due to the asymptotic nature of the theory.
 The numerical solution persists in the form of a less compact profile before bursting occurs.
 This further extends the predicted range in which skyrmions can be stabilized with the help of a positive field.